The importance of maritime logistics to trade and development has never been more evident than in the past year globally.

 Logistics

-The war in Ukraine has disrupted major shipping routes and supply chains.
+The war in Ukraine has disrupted key routes and supply chains.

-It has also triggered record prices that could push tens of millions more people around the world into hunger and poverty this year, as the UN Global Crisis Response Group has stated.
+It has also generated record prices.
+This could push tens of millions more people into hunger and poverty this year, the UN Global Crisis Response Group has warned.